wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 3. Write your CQ listeners to handle CQ events from the server.
 Implement `org.apache.geode.cache.query.CqListener` in each event handler you need.
 In addition to your main CQ listeners, you might have listeners that you use for all CQs to track statistics or other general information.

-   **Note:** Be especially careful if you choose to update your cache from your `CqListener`.
+   **注意:** Be especially careful if you choose to update your cache from your `CqListener`.
 If your listener updates the region that is queried in its own CQ and that region has a `Pool` named, the update will be forwarded to the server.
 If the update on the server satisfies the same CQ, it may be returned to the same listener that did the update, which could put your application into an infinite loop.
 This same scenario could be played out with multiple regions and multiple CQs, if the listeners are programmed to update each other’s regions.

    This example outlines a `CqListener` that might be used to update a display screen with current data from the server.
 The listener gets the `queryOperation` and entry key and value from the `CqEvent` and then updates the screen according to the type of `queryOperation`.